 So, something like “grace” is experienced by religious and secular people alike.
 It’s just that secular people may prefer the secular words “awe-inspiring,” “peak experience,” “wholistic apprehension,” and “transcendence” over the religious word “grace.”

 A Final Thought About the Far, Far, Future

-Looking again at those ever-growing black holes at the center of every galaxy, can we say that the trend of Continuing Creation toward Complexity we see here on Earth will still be around billions of years from now?
+Looking again at those ever-growing black holes at the center of every galaxy, can we say that the trend of Nature’s Continuing Creation toward Complexity we see here on Earth will still be around billions of years from now?
 Might not the ever-growing black holes of the universe swallow each other?
 They might… but some astrophysicists suggest that the resulting “singularity” might give birth to a new universe, much as did the singularity that gave birth to our own universe.
-It might, but the Book of Continuing Creation holds that all this is too far in the future to worry about.
-Consequently, it has no effect on our Spiritual Path.
+It might, but the Book of Nature’s Continuing Creation holds that all this is too far in the future to worry about.
+Consequently, it has no effect on our Path and Practice.